 The things that prettylittercats.com advertises about their product are true (or most of them at least).
 Here’s what I like about it:

 - PrettyLitter is far more efficient than ordinary clay litter – you need a lot less of it before it runs out.
 A 4lb bag is marketed as being able to last around a month, but you may be able to use it for even longer (depending on your cat of course)

 - The product gets delivered to your door once a month with free shipping — super convenient (though one may argue that the price of shipping is already factored into the price).

-- The price of PrettyLitter is very reasonable, a little bit cheaper than the main alternatives I had previously used from brands like EasyClean, LifeMate and Pet’s Pal.
+- The price of PrettyLitter is very reasonable, a little bit cheaper than the main alternatives I had previously seen from brands like EasyClean, LifeMate and Pet’s Pal.
 With that said, though, the price will definitely add up over time if you’re paying around $22/month for a bag each month (that’s $264 a year).

 - PrettyLitter will give you a reasonably accurate picture of your cat’s health as the litter changes color, and the colors should be very clear.
 Here’s what it may look like: